gbrembati/terraform-aws/gwlb-base-env/README.md

 If you want (or need) to further customize other project details, you can change defaults in the different __*name-variables.tf*__ files.
 Here you will also able to find the descriptions that explains what each variable is used for.

-## The infrastruction created with the following design:
+## The Infrastructure is created with the following design:
 ![Architectural Design](/zimages/aws-gwlb-simple-env.jpg)